jcburley/joker/GOSTD.md

 * Identifying the type of an object: `(GoTypeOf (deref mx))` => `go.std.net/MX`
 * Comparing types of objects: `(= (GoTypeOf mx) (GoTypeOf something-else)`

-Each package-defined type has a reference (pointed-to) version that is also provided (e.g. `*MX`) in the namespace.
+Each package-defined type has a reference (pointed-to) version that is also provided (e.g. `*MX`, named `refToMX`) in the namespace as well as an array-of version (e.g. `[]MX`, named `arrayOfMX`).

 Some types have receivers.
 E.g. [`*go.std.os/File`](https://burleyarch.com/joker/docs/amd64-linux/go.std.os.html#*File) has a number of receivers, such as `Name`, `WriteString`, and `Close`, that maybe be invoked on it via e.g. `(Go f :Name)`, where `f` is (typically) returned from a call to `Create` or `Open` in the `go.std.os` namespace, or could be `(deref Stdin)` (to take a snapshot, usually in the form of a `GoObject`, of the `GoVar` named `Stdin`).

 Methods on `interface{}` (abstract) types are now supported, though only some of them as of this writing.
-E.g. `(go.std.os/Stat "existing-file")` returns (inside the returned vector) a concrete type that is actually private to the Go library, so is not directly manipulatable via Joker, but which also implements the [`go.std.os/FileInfo`](https://burleyarch.com/joker/docs/amd64-linux/go.std.os.html#FileInfo) abstract type.
+E.g. `(go.std.os/Stat "existing-file")` returns (inside the returned vector) a concrete type that is actually private to the Go library, so is not directly manipulatable via Clojure, but which also implements the [`go.std.os/FileInfo`](https://burleyarch.com/joker/docs/amd64-linux/go.std.os.html#FileInfo) abstract type.
 Accordingly, `(Go fi :ModTime)` works on such an object.

 ## Constants